Vape pens have become extremely popular among smokers ever since they first started trending several years ago.

 As far as accessories go, this is more than what most manufacturers offer.

 What is a vape pen?

 A vape pen is a small electronic device made for inhaling medical and recreational cannabis products.

-Vape pens are quite similar to vaporizers, the biggest difference being is that vaporizers aren’t traditionally designed for oil.
+Vape pens are quite similar to vaporizers, the biggest difference being is that vaporizers aren’t traditionally designed for oil and e-juice.